Santander, Cantabria – one of my favorite places in Spain

 The center of Santander is busy and full of shops, and there are plenty of nightlife options if you’re into that sort of thing.

-The negatives: the people are somewhat snobbish and unfriendly (just like at home in Madrid) and not terribly used to foreigners.
-The weather is not incredible either: it frequently rains and is often cloudy, but doesn’t get particularly hot in summer or cold in winter.
+The only real negative: the weather’s not incredible.
+It frequently rains and is often cloudy, but doesn’t get particularly hot in summer or cold in winter.